 Open-ear earbuds do not cover your ear canal.
 Instead, this style of earbuds fits onto another part of your ear and sends sound waves through the air and toward your ear canal.

-While open-ear styles typically cannot match the sound quality or noise cancellation of in-ear models, many runners and cyclists prefer them, as they allow you to stay alert to your surroundings.
+While open-ear styles typically cannot match the sound quality or noise cancellation of in-ear models, many runners and cyclists prefer them because they keep you alert to your surroundings.

 Bone-Conduction Headphones